ehsomma/ddd-cqrs-microservices/README.md

 Source: [Microsoft on Microservices](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events).

 We decided to follow the above documentation precisely, using synchronous `domain events` (with MediatR) and asynchronous `integration events` (with MassTransit/RabbitMQ) with "eventual consistency."
 However, you can use both domain and integration events asynchronously with eventual consistency.<br>
-What we do is handle both domain and integration events using messages, as explained in: [Events/Messages properties](#message-metadata).
+What we do is handle both domain and integration events using messages, as explained in: [Events/Messages metadata](#message-metadata).

 #### Integration events considerations (eventual consistency)
 I wish it were as simple as renaming DomainEvent to IntegrationEvent and that's it, but no!
 When using asynchronous integration events through a message broker, you need to keep the following in mind: